jackiexubm/finalProject/README.md

 Jackie (1/23/16) - Create and finish shotgun and rifles, implement new pictures for player and zombies (including different pictures for different directions), weapons become switchable
-Issac(1/23/16)- make restart button and start devil (projectile enemy) *bug* - level sometimes starts at level 2
-*bug* - healthpacks stops spawning after a while Jackie (1/24/16) - Implemetation of comparable for overlapping zombies, make rocket and include fading explosion, and weapons become unlockable after level
+Issac(1/23/16)- make restart button and start devil (projectile enemy) *bug* - level sometimes starts at level 2 *fixed* *bug* - healthpacks stops spawning after a while *fixed* Jackie (1/24/16) - Implemetation of comparable for overlapping zombies, make rocket and include fading explosion, and weapons become unlockable after level
-Issac (1/24/16) - Make devil - zombie who shoot projectiles towards the player
+Issac (1/24/16) - Make devil - zombie who shoot projectiles towards the player Jackie (1/25/16) - Fix bugs and add collision between devils and zombies, devils projectiles will damage zombies in the way Issac (1/25/16) - Make main menu and instructions screen, fix and make game paused and game ended screens look better, ave functional buttons on all screens

-NextSteps:
--direction of projectile based on differences of x and y coords between player/ devil and trig funcs -add shotgun and machine gun
--add menu and milestones on pause menu
--update graphics
--menu (Title, play, key presses, gist of game)/ end game screen (have a restart button) Display stats -bugs to fix: if you stand diagonally from it and wait for it to walk to you it wont shoot you has no unit collision with zombies or the player gets drawn below all other zombies doesnt turn when it shoots;just stays in same direction healthpack not spawning